Ndombolo: Style

-Ndombolo's dance style is characterized by convulsive and fast-paced hip movements with intricate steps, combining floating arm movements, whirling body rotations, and ape-like poses.
-Both male and female dancers perform a ritualized, circular swaying of the hips, fluidly moving from top to bottom and back.
-These rhythmic sways are often accentuated by sharp, quivering motions of the hips and buttocks.
-The choreography also integrates mimed gestures and stylized postures evocative of ape-like behaviors.
+According to Congolese music journalist Manda Tchebwa, ndombolo's dance style is characterized by convulsive, fast-paced hip movements that "thrills with its intricate steps, its complex combinations (alternating floating arm movements and the more rigid, sometimes slow, sometimes fast, leg movements), miming a few ape-like poses and ticks in the process".
+At the same time, the young men and women sway their hips in circles, moving from high to low and back again in a rhythmic ritual, often accentuated by sharp, quivering motions of the hips and buttocks.
 Its visual expression embodies the accompanying music's rhythm.